IntegralWorks/gdb_example/README.md

 `gdb -x set_breakpoints_gpt_looped.gdb`

 Insights:
-* It's a good idea to try to do things manually at first
+* It's a good idea to do things manually at first
-    * Had I not, **I would have had zero clue at all how to ask ChatGPT how to write what was needed.**
+    * Had I not, **I would have had zero clue at all how to ask ChatGPT how to write what was needed.** I consider details even like how a `.gdb` file is technically not a "script" but rather a "command file" (one scripts within the command file[s]) important to clarify things.
 * Intuitively, GDB command files can have the file extension `.gdb`
 * You can run a command file directly with the `-x` option
     * Formal source: